rmetcalf9/saas_user_management_system/APIKEYS.md

 ```
 APIKey
 {
-    id: guid of API key,
+    id: guid,
+    apiKey: api Key is a GUID. field only returned in create api call, it's blank otherwise
     tenantid: id of tenant,
     createdByUserID: userID who created the API key.
-    restrictedToRoles: [] list of roles this API key is restricted to - undefined means all user roles are granted
+    restrictedToRoles: [], list of roles this API key is restricted to - undefined means all user roles are granted
+    externalData {
+        externalKey:
+        otherData: RAW
     }
+}
 ```

+## ID
+ID is not the actual key.
+This is because the actual key has to be encrypted in DB we need a id for delete operation to work with

+## APIKey
+An API key is a guid.
+API keys are not stored in the DB.
+The value of hashfn(apikey, userid, instancepassword) is stored in the db This is a one way function used for lookups.

 ## Role inheritance
 API Keys inherit the roles they are granted from the user that created them.
 When the inital login is processed the roles are added